Ernst Rüdiger Starhemberg: Biography

-Born in Eferding, Upper Austria, in 1899, into the illustrious House of Starhemberg, which hailed from a long line of Austrian nobles and inherited the title of prince.
+Born in Eferding, Upper Austria, in 1899, into the illustrious House of Starhemberg which hailed from a long line of Austrian nobles and inherited the title of prince.
 He was the oldest son of Prince Ernst Rüdiger von Starhemberg and Princess Franziska von Starhemberg, born Countess Larisch von Moennich.
 He was a collateral relative to Field Marshal Count Ernst Rüdiger von Starhemberg.
-During World War I, he served on the Italian Front, and in 1921, he was a member of Freikorps Oberland.
+In World War I he served on the Italian Front and then in 1921 was a member of Freikorps Oberland.

-Seeking election to the Bundesrat, the representation of Austrian states (Länder) at age 21, Starhemberg became a proponent of Catholic and conservative politics, joined the Heimatschutz and quickly becoming a leader of one of its local branches.
-He also became an admirer of Benito Mussolini and his fascist government.
-During the early 1920s, Starhemberg traveled to Germany and had contacts with the nascent Nazi movement.
+Seeking election to the Bundesrat, the representation of Austrian states (Länder) at age 21, Starhemberg became a proponent of Catholic and conservative politics and joined the Heimatschutz, quickly becoming a leader of one of its local branches.
+He also became an admirer of Benito Mussolini and his Fascist government.
+In the early 1920s, Starhemberg traveled to Germany and had contacts with the nascent Nazi movement.
 Adolf Hitler actively used Starhemberg's status as an Austrian noble to try to improve the party's image and to attract wealthy and influential backers to its ranks.
 After seeing the failed Beer Hall Putsch of 1923, Starhemberg became disenchanted with Nazism and returned to Austria.
-Rejoining the Heimatschutz, Starhemberg became its national leader in 1930 and actively campaigned to turn Austria into a more organised state.
-Eventually, Starhemberg's movement became powerful enough to influence the government, and he was appointed by the chancellor as Minister of the Interior in September 1930.
-Starhemberg resigned his position shortly thereafter, however, when the Heimatblock, the Heimwehrs political wing, won only eight seats in elections for the Nationalrat.
+Rejoining the Heimatschutz, Starhemberg became its national leader in 1930 and actively campaigned to turn Austria into a more organized state.
+Eventually, Starhemberg's movement became powerful enough to influence the government, and as such the chancellor appointed him Minister of the Interior in September 1930.
+Starhemberg resigned his position shortly thereafter, however, when the Heimatblock (the Heimwehr's political wing) only won eight seats in elections for the Nationalrat.

-When the conservative Engelbert Dollfuß became Chancellor of Austria in 1932, Starhemberg once again gained governmental power.
-At Dollfuß's request, Starhemberg successfully worked to combine a number of right-wing groups into a single political entity.
-The result was the powerful Fatherland Front, which saw its creation in late 1933, followed by the authoritarian May Constitution of 1934.
+When conservative Engelbert Dollfuß became Chancellor of Austria in 1932, Starhemberg once again gained governmental power.
+At Dollfuß's request, Starhemberg worked to combine a number of right-wing groups into a single political entity.
+He was successful, and the result was the powerful Fatherland Front, which saw its creation in late 1933, followed by the authoritarian May Constitution of 1934.
 For his efforts, Starhemberg became Dollfuß's Vice-Chancellor under the new rule.
-Upon Dollfuß's assassination two months later during a failed coup by the Nazis, Starhemberg briefly came to head the government and the Fatherland Front.
-President Wilhelm Miklas proclaimed Austria was not yet ready for a Heimwehr Cabinet and called a cabinet meeting in Vienna's Ballhouse, surrounded by barbed wire and government troops, to restrain suspicious members of the Heimwehr, which claimed that the Nazi coup had been foiled only through its courage.
-Miklas appointed Kurt von Schuschnigg Chancellor instead on 29 July.
-Starhemberg officially supported the compromise and his office as Vice-Chancellor and was appointed Minister of Public Security as well.
+Upon Dollfuß' assassination two months later during a failed coup by the Nazis, Starhemberg briefly came to head the government and the Front.
+As President Wilhelm Miklas proclaimed Austria was not yet ready for a "Heimwehr Cabinet", called a cabinet meeting in Vienna's Ballhouse surrounded by barbed wire and government troops to restrain suspicious members of the Heimwehr, who claimed the Nazi coup had been foiled only through their courage, and appointed Kurt von Schuschnigg Chancellor instead on 29 July.
+Starhemberg officially supported the compromise and his office as Vice-Chancellor, being appointed Minister of Public Security as well.